Logistics

 Field Trip Format

-Field trips are scheduled as half day or full day.
-Most trips will have a start time at 6 a.m. or 7 a.m.
-Half day trips typically last until noon, while local full day trips generally wrap up by 3 p.m.
+Field trips are scheduled with a variety of start and end times.
+Most trips will have a start time in the morning.
+End times are approximate and trips may conclude before the stated end time.
 Field trips that require greater travel (for example, to Summer Lake) may end later.
 Make sure to verify your field trip’s start time on the Festival website.
+Trips will comply with the American Birding Association’s Code of Birding Ethics.

 Trip Leaders